History of phagocytosis: Eosinophils

 The first demonstration of phagocytosis as a property of leukocytes, the immune cells, was from the German zoologist Ernst Haeckel.
-In 1846, English physician Thomas Wharton Jones had discovered that a group of leucocytes, which he called "granule-cell" (later renamed and identified as eosinophil), could change shape, the phenomenon later called amoeboid movement.
+In 1846, English physician Thomas Wharton Jones had discovered that a group of leukocytes, which he called "granule-cell" (later renamed and identified as eosinophil), could change shape, the phenomenon later called amoeboid movement.
 Jones studied the bloods of different animals, from invertebrates to mammals, and noticed the blood of a marine fish (skate) had cells that could move by themselves and remarked that "the granule-cells at first presented most remarkable changes of shape."
 Other scientists confirmed his findings, however, among them, German physician Johann Nathanael Lieberkühn in 1854 concluded that the movement was not for ingesting food or particles.

 Disproving Lieberkühn's conclusion, Haeckel discovered that such cells could indeed ingest particles, even experimentally introduced ones.
 In 1862, Haeckel injected an Indian ink (or indigo) into a sea slug,Tethys, and observed how the colour was taken up by the tissues.
 As he extracted the blood, he found that the colour particles accumulated in the cytoplasm of some blood cells.
 It was a direct evidence of phagocytosis by immune cells.
 Haeckel reported his experiment in a monograph Die Radiolarien (Rhizopoda Radiaria): Eine Monographie.

-In 1869, Joseph Gibbon Richardson at the Pennsylvania Hospital observed amoeboid leukocytes from his own salivary cells, urine of an individual hospitalised for kidney and bladder problem and urine from a cystitis case.
+In 1869, Joseph Gibbon Richardson at the Pennsylvania Hospital observed amoeboid leukocytes from his own salivary cells, urine of an individual hospitalised for kidney and bladder problem, and urine from a cystitis case.
 He noticed from the pus sample that one cell had moving "molecule" inside, the cell gradually enlarged and ultimately ruptured like "that of swarm of bees from a hive".
 He hypothesised: "[It] seems not improbably that the white corpuscles, either in the capillaries or lymphatic glands, collect during their amoebaform [sic] movements, those germs of bacteria, which my own experiments indicate always exist in the blood to a greater or less amount."
 Although generally overlooked in the study of phagocytosis, after it was originally published in the Pennsylvania Hospital Report, it was reproduced in other journals.